 Aren't all pecorino romanos Roman?
 Nope.
 Most are inferior versions made on the island of Sardinia (no offense, Sardinia).

 We've tracked down a real pecorino romano, made as it should be, from pure sheep's milk and aged for over ten months in the hills outside of Rome.
-Significantly less salty than most romanos, you can truly taste the flavor of the cheese and the character of the milk.
+Significantly less salty than most romanos (though still with a healthy saline intensity), you can truly taste the flavor of the cheese and the character of the milk.

 Distinctively tangy, Fulvi pecorino romano is a wonderful cheese for grating over pastas, soups, casseroles or sautéed vegetables.
 Brings gutsy, rustic, authentic Roman character to your pasta.
 It's a long-lived cheese, like Parmigiano Reggiano, so don't be afraid to buy larger pieces (they keep better).